Sid435/go-bookstore/README.md

 # Bookstore Api

-Bookstore api made using GoLang and MySql as backend
+Bookstore api made using GoLang and MySql as database.
+JWT for token based security.

 ## Table of Contents